hdaw1905/Customizable_Hand_Gesture_Controller_for_Gamers/README.md

 Put the cursor in a **word file** or **text file**, then make the new hand gesture in front of the **webcam**, and see if the keyboard letter you assigned has been typed.
 Finally, you can try the new hand gesture in online games.<br />

+You can repeat the same steps over and over to add more hand gestures and expand the functionality of your system<br />
 # To Do List
 ```[tasklist]
 [ ] Expand the number of supported hand gestures.